 “Work hard and enjoy the learning process, because it never ends.
 Always be willing to learn.
 There’s always room for improvement.”

 Story by Bevan Sanson.

 Written in Partnership with SAE.
-If you are interested in a career in film, audio or music production, SAE’s Auckland campus is hosting an Open Day on 12 September from 10am-3pm.
-For more information on their course options, click here
+If you are interested in a career in film, audio or music production, find out more about their course options by clicking here.